-You'll see details such as the file’s MD5, the Virus Total detection ratio, and Microsoft Defender AV detection if available, and the file’s prevalence, both worldwide and within your organizations.
+You'll see details such as the file’s MD5, the Virus Total detection ratio, and Microsoft Defender AV detection if available, and the file’s prevalence.

 The Alerts tab provides a list of alerts that are associated with the file.
 This list covers much of the same information as the Alerts queue, except for the device group, if any, the affected device belongs to.
 You can choose what kind of information is shown by selecting Customize columns from the toolbar above the column headers.

 The Observed in organization tab allows you to specify a date range to see which devices have been observed with the file.

 This tab will show a maximum number of 100 devices.
 To see all devices with the file, export the tab to a CSV file, by selecting Export from the action menu above the tab's column headers.